Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ### And You’re Ready to Go!

-That’s it!
-You're all set to start creating and modding the levels for your favourite classic Sonic games!
+And that’s it, you're all ready to start making custom levels now!
 Dive in, play around, and have fun!
 If you ever get stuck or have any questions, from level creation to modding in general, feel free to join the [Retro Engine Modding Server](https://dc.railgun.works/retroengine)!

 <!-- For further information, feel free to look around the rest of the [SonLVL-RSDK wiki](https://lavesiime.github.io/guides/sonlvl/wiki/)!-->